abenkhadra/gosat/README.md

 # goSAT
-goSAT is an SMT solver for the theory of floating-point arithmetic that is based on global optimization.
+goSAT is an SMT solver for the theory of floating-point arithmetic (FPA) that is based on global optimization.

 ## Overview